 Sugar cravings can come on so fast while breastfeeding, and before you know it, you’ve eaten 12 pieces of licorice and 5 packs of your toddler’s gummies (please tell me someone else does this too!).
 There are many reasons we breastfeeding mamas crave sugar.
 I wrote a whole post on it that I encourage you to read and save.
 It is super important to understand how mineral deficiencies, sleep deprivation and lack of protein play a role.
-If you are struggling getting enough protein, here are 5 quick ways to get some in, or I HIGHLY, highly recommend this protein powder to make yourself some nutritious shakes that are fast and easy.
+If you are struggling getting enough protein, here are 5 quick ways to get some in, or I HIGHLY, highly recommend Ora Organics to make yourself some nutritious shakes that are fast and easy.
 Read this post for all the ingredient information and how it increases milk supply.

 Back to the foods list.
 These are foods that can really help (and help me!) with sugar cravings.
 They are healthy, so you can scarf them down without worrying about eating a lot of calories or ruining your diet too!

 Almonds are a lighter almond, meaning they don’t have the intense amount of calories like cashews, so you can snack away on them, and they are full of wonderful nutrients that help stop sugar cravings.